 To thrive in today’s consumer-driven marketplace, manufacturers need to think beyond one-size-fits-all mass production.
-They now need to engage their customers in a personalised way – and to do that, they need deep, timely insights into customer needs.
+They now need to engage their customers in a personalized way – and to do that, they need deep, timely insights into customer needs.
 CRM for manufacturers provides a 360-degree view of the customer, making it possible to configure the right solutions at the right price, in the volumes that the customer requires.

 Manufacturing CRM allows you to engage customers, channel partners, and distributors across the manufacturing lifecycle to create an end-to-end experience that is consistent and compelling for their B2B customers.
 Eighty-eight percent of B2B executives now consider customer experience to be very important, so it’s clear that manufacturers need to think beyond price and features.

 And the customer experience doesn’t end when a sale is complete.
 The aftermarket opportunity is massive, estimated to be four to five times larger than the OEM business.
-Manufacturing CRM can give you the insights you need to understand the entire lifespan of a sold product – including support, repairs, installation, upgrades, handling inspections, add-ons, training, and customisation – helping you compete with global, third-party competitors for these additional sources of revenue.
+Manufacturing CRM can give you the insights you need to understand the entire lifespan of a sold product – including support, repairs, installation, upgrades, handling inspections, add-ons, training, and customization – helping you compete with global, third-party competitors for these additional sources of revenue.